top of page

 Acetaminophen (Tylenol) lowers glutathione stores - an antioxidant very important in immune function.
 By lowering this antioxidant, we are prolonging the illness.

 Ibuprofen (Motrin) does lower glutathione, but not to the extent that Tylenol does.
-If choosing to medicate, try Ibuprofen first (in children over 6 months old).
+If choosing to medicate, try dye free Ibuprofen first (in children over 6 months old).
 If the fever is still not going down, and you think you may need to head to the ER, then you can try Acetaminophen as a last resort.
+We like Genexa's.

 Peppermint Oil